ComCat1/TermanalConect4-/README.md

 Description:
 This Connect 4 Game is a classic two-player board game designed for the Python 3 terminal, offering an engaging and strategic experience against a computer opponent.
-It's a simple yet addictive game and is a perfect way to have fun during your downtime.
+It's a simple yet addictive game and is a perfect way to have fun during downtime.

 Features:
 Gameplay Statistics,